Does "China Strategy" give you a headache?

 This isn't about translation.
 It's about localization.

 Your value proposition needs to resonate with how Chinese buyers think, search, and evaluate vendors.
+A properly optimized B2B website for the Chinese market creates immediate trust and positions your brand as a credible solution provider.

 Forget the 5-year plan.